Santos Laguna will have to break a streak at the Azteca Stadium to be champion

-Santos Laguna managed to get his ticket to the final, despite the loss to Puebla this weekend; However, the result has caused concern in the fans of the region, since Almada’s team has not managed to get out of a bad streak.
+Santos Laguna managed to get his ticket to the final, despite the loss to Puebla this weekend; However, the result has caused concern in the fans of the region, since Almada’s team cannot get out of a bad streak.

-Those led by the Uruguayan strategist will have to take advantage of their home in the first leg if they do not want to find themselves in trouble in the first leg.
+Those led by the Uruguayan strategist will have to take advantage of their home in the first leg if they do not want to be in trouble in the first leg.
 Aztec stadium, since they have only won one game of the last 11 on the road.

 Also read: Club Santos: Guillermo Almada warns Cruz Azul ahead of the final

-Despite being the highest-scoring team in the final phase with 11 goals, Santos Laguna has failed to win in their last five visits, being their last victory against Xolos de Tijuana on matchday 11.
+Despite being the highest-scoring team in the final phase with 11 goals, Santos Laguna has failed to win in their last five visits, being on matchday 11, against Xolos de Tijuana, their last victory.

 Santos Laguna has five straight starts without winning.